-SUSTAINABILITY MANAGEMENT
+SUSTAINABILITY GOVERNANCE AND MANAGEMENT

-At YHS, the Board of Directors has oversight of the Group's sustainability strategy.
+At Yeo's, the Board of Directors has oversight of the Group's sustainability strategy.
 The Board's responsibilities include providing guidance on the material ESG factors that impact the Group's activities.
-In managing the sustainability strategy, the Board is assisted by the Sustainability Committee ("SC") which is headed by the Chief Research & Development Officer, and reports to the Leadership Group.
+In managing the sustainability strategy, the Board is assisted by the Sustainability Committee ("SC") which is headed by the Chief Research & Development Officer, who in turn reports to the management.
+All the Directors have attended training on sustainability matters which was mandated by the SGX-ST with effect from 1 January 2022.